 Computers have become mandatory to run a successful businesses.
 It is not enough to have isolated computers systems; they need to be networked to facilitate communication with external businesses.
 This exposes them to the outside world and hacking.
-Hacking means using computers to commit fraudulent acts such as fraud, privacy invasion, stealing corporate/personal data, etc. Cyber crimes cost many organizations millions of dollars every year.
+System hacking means using computers to commit fraudulent acts such as fraud, privacy invasion, stealing corporate/personal data, etc. Cyber crimes cost many organizations millions of dollars every year.
 Businesses need to protect themselves against such attacks.